Futuristic Firearms and combat

 - Recoilless.
 The weapon does not produce any recoil and does not have an disadvantage when shooting in low or zero gravity conditions.

 - Scatter.
 Scatter weapons fire multiple smaller projectiles in a wide spread or a wide beam that makes it easier to hit the target.
-Scatter weapons get an advantage to attack rolls made up to its optimal range.
+Scatter weapons get a +2 bonus to attack rolls made up to its optimal range.

 - Shotgun.
 Shotguns fire multiple small pellets or flechettes that can be very effective at short range, but the projectiles lose their effectiveness faster than other firearms.
 Shotguns have two damage values: the first value is for the optimal range and the second value is for the long range.

 - Sniper.
 Sniper weapons double their range values if the character uses its move action before shooting the weapon.
 Sniper weapons also count as Vicious is the target is not aware of the attack or surprised.